Simon Wainwright

 About me

-This begins with a free 30 minute chat on the phone with no obligation.
+The first step is a free 30 minute chat on the phone or online with no obligation.
 Just a chance to talk and meet and see if you wish to work together.

 Training, qualifications & experience

-I trained at the Sherwood Psychotherapy training Institute in Nottingham.
-BSC Hons in Counselling and Psychotherapy
+I trained at the Sherwood Psychotherapy training Institute in Nottingham gaining a BSC Hons in Counselling and Psychotherapy.

-I am a registered member of the BACP
+I am a registered and accredited member of the BACP

 I have worked in a community counselling centre as well as in an NHS setting and now also Private Practice.